 Tonbridge School is giving over part of the school site to an appointment-only NHS Assessment Centre for patients.

-The opening date for the Assessment Centre is still be confirmed by the NHS.
-Once open, it is expected to operate between 8am and 6pm on weekdays.
+The Assessment Centre is expected to be in operation between 8am and 6pm on weekdays.

 All patients attending are required to have talked to a GP, or to have telephoned NHS 111, prior to coming to the centre, and this service is by appointment only.
 The service is designed to assess people with Covid-19 symptoms, and will therefore help relieve the enormous pressure currently being placed upon surgeries and hospitals.

-A marquee is being put up in the Tonbridge School Centre (TSC) car park; this will house up to four cars at any one time, and people are expected to be assessed in their cars.
+A marquee in the Tonbridge School Centre (TSC) car park will house up to four cars at any one time, and people are expected to be assessed in their cars.